mqless/mqless.github.io/_docs/part-2.md

 permalink: /docs/part-2/
 ---

+## Introduction

-We are ready to write our device, our device should read and record the temperature.
+The device should read and record the temperature.
 We will save the temperature in the actor state.

+## The bits

 Create `device.js` under `src` directory.

 ```javascript
 const {getState, putState} = require('./state')